Departments and department types

 What you can edit on a department

-In the department create/edit flow, you can set:
+In the department form, you can set:

 - name